-The Station is required, pursuant to GASB Statement No. 35, to depreciate capital assets.
-As a result, the Station recognized \$200,567 of depreciation expense for the year ended June 30, 2018 and \$203,354 for the year ended June 30, 2017.
+The Station is required, pursuant to GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities, as amended by GASB Statement Nos.
+37 and 38, to depreciate capital assets.
+As a result, the Station recognized \$84,150 of depreciation expense for the year ended June 30, 2019, \$200,567 for the year ended June 30, 2018 and \$203,354 for the year ended June 30, 2017.
 Refer to the notes to the basic financial statements for additional information on capital assets activity.

 A listing of capital assets, net of depreciation, for the respective fiscal years ended is presented in the following table.
+During the year ended June 30, 2019, the Station moved locations on the College's campus.
+As such, they considered the building they were using as transferred back to the College at a loss of \$41,168.